Tiamut: Fictional character biography

-The Deviants eventually re-awoke the Dreaming Celestial, who turned from black to gold when the sun's rays hit him.
-However, for reasons as yet unrevealed, the Dreaming Celestial decided against destroying the Earth as he had originally intended, at least for the moment.
-The Dreaming Celestial decided to wait and judge humanity for himself by his unknown standards.
-In the interim, he informed Makkari that a devastating force called the Horde, drawn to the planet by the Celestial's awakening, is heading for the Earth.

-The Dreaming Celestial silently stands in place, towering above San Francisco, with Makkari as his prophet.
-In this capacity, the Eternal is an object of veneration to the Deviants, who call him the Skadraach ("avatar").
-He speaks to Makkari, although to the latter's apparent detriment, and once even spoke through him; on that occasion, he referred to himself as Tiamut the Communicator.
+The Deviants eventually re-awake the Dreaming Celestial, who turns from black to gold when the sun's rays hit him.
+For reasons as yet unrevealed, the Dreaming Celestial decides against destroying Earth as he had originally intended.
+The Dreaming Celestial decides to wait and judge humanity for himself by his unknown standards.
+In the interim, he informs Makkari that a devastating force called the Horde, drawn to the planet by the Celestial's awakening, is heading for Earth.
+Makkari becomes the Dreaming Celestial's prophet; in this capacity, Makkari is an object of veneration to the Deviants, who call him the Skadraach ("avatar").
+The Dreaming Celestial later confronts the Fulcrum, who asks him to become his companion.

-After creating a diversion by having Magneto attack San Francisco, the High Evolutionary removed a specific item from the Dreaming Celestial's head through a process Magneto refers to as a lobotomy.
-The object is used in an experiment on Magneto which appears to restore his mutant gene.

-After X-Club returned from their trip to 1906, they found the Dreaming Celestial standing right on top of the spot where they buried the blood samples regarding the origins of mutantkind they were meant to study.

-In the final issue of Eternals (vol.4), the Dreaming Celestial confronts the Fulcrum, hinted at as being Marvel's supreme being, the One Above All, as the Fulcrum assumes the form of "Jack" (an homage to Jack Kirby).
-The Dreaming Celestial questioned his own purpose and in the process, removes his helmet, revealing a human-like, but shining face.
-The Fulcrum declared that it had sought a Celestial who would rise above its purpose since before time began, and asked the Dreamer to become his companion; he accepted.
-The Dreaming Celestial becomes a tourist attraction in San Francisco.

-During the "Dark Angel Saga" in Uncanny X-Force, the Dreaming Celestial is used by the corrupted Archangel to retrieve a Celestial device known as a Life Seed to remake the world.
-In Uncanny X-Men Vol 2 1, Mister Sinister manages to gain entry into the Dreaming Celestial and use it to battle Cyclops's Extinction Team.

 Powers and abilities

 Tiamut wields incalculable energy, capable of reshaping reality, traversing galaxies and dimensions instantly, and communicating telepathically across vast distances.
 As a Celestial, his power is so immense that he can destroy entire planets with ease.
 Tiamut seems to be one of the most powerful as Galactus feared it and Uatu could not see anything when it awoke.